Konamiman/Nestor80/README.md

 ## Bugs! 🐞

 The assembler syntax supported by MACRO-80 is quite complex and thus Nestor80 is a complex program.
 Expect to find bugs in the first few releases, especially when dealing with complex macros and conditional blocks in code; if you are one of the lucky ones, please [submit an issue in GitHub](https://github.com/Konamiman/Nestor80/issues/new) so that I can take a look.
-Add as many information as possible to help me reproduce the error, including the error message and the "offending" source code snippet.
+Please add as many information as possible to help me reproduce the error, including the error message and the "offending" source code snippet.

 ## Last but certainly not least